sal55/langs/MLang.md/readme.md

 * Lean, minimal design intended for machine-generated code
 * Can use alternative, more consistent register naming and ordering
-* Can directly assembler ASM files to EXE files with no intermediate object files
+* Can directly assemble multiple ASM files to one EXE file with no intermediate object files
 * Can do the job of a linker
 * Self-contained in a 160KB executable
 * Throughput is 2M+ lines per second

+### Further Links

+Some information about how the three main tools work: [Tools](Tools.md).

+Documenting most features of M: [M Features](Mfeatures.md).

+Some info about the module scheme used by M and Q is not ready.

+Docs for AA and Q are also not ready, but much of those M docs applies to Q too.

+### Demos

+I said there'd be no binaries, but probably I will supply at least `mm.exe` (M compiler) and `mm.ma` (M sources in one file) to demonstrate how it can build itself from scratch, using only two files.
+But this will need some preparation.